linonetwo/token-regex/Readme.md

 # Token Regex

 Data extraction on tokens of segmented sentences.
+In any JS environment (browser, election, IOT...)

 ## Usage